uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/README.md

 # Task reports

 Please see the attached files for more details and interactive dashboards.
+The following is for previewing.

 <img width="1170" alt="Call Center Dashboard" src="https://github.com/uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/assets/80579258/d5236ce8-f36e-4498-abd3-429deafc1119">